omahs/jelly-verse-contracts/docs/ChestUml.md

     B->>A: User notified that staking  is complete Note over A: Has Chest (Staking position NFT) <br/>with some voting power
 ```
-2. Freeze Chest flow (when Chest is unfrozen)
+2. Freeze Chest flow (when Chest is open)

 Reference:
 https://www.figma.com/file/qGvBuurYYNwsOhAhUO9u8Q/Jellyverse?type=design&node-id=5739-143385&mode=design&t=rFTVHNOSgicTgiHC-4